groue/GRMustache/README.md

 	+ (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [object valueForKey:@"id"],
-	          [section renderObject:object]];
-	}
+	          [object valueForKey:@"id"],      // id of person comes from current context [section renderObject:object]];  // link text comes from the natural rendering of the inner section }
 	@end

+Here we have written class methods because our helpers don't carry any state.
+You are free to define helper instances also.

-Now the tricky part is to provide to the template a context which contains both data, and the helper methods.
-Let's introduce the GRMustacheContext class, whose purpose is helping you do that.
+Now let's introduce the GRMustacheContext class.
+Its role is to help you provide to the template a context which contains both data, and helper methods:

 	id dataModel = ...;
-	GRMustacheContext *context = [GRMustacheContext contextWithObjects:
+	id context = [GRMustacheContext contextWithObjects: [RenderingHelper class], dataModel, nil];
-	                              [GRMustacheHelperTestContext class],
-	                              dataModel,
-	                              nil];

 And now we can render: